anir-tubi/tubi-roku/README.md

 - In a browser, visit [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), sign in, and follow the process to update the "Tubi - Free Movies & TV" channel with the `/build/roku_x_y_z.pkg` file.

 7\.
 Update the hotpatch and remote component files to the CDN
-- Create a new branch in the CDN repo [github.com/adRise/adrise_cdn/](https://github.com/adRise/adrise_cdn/)
+- Create a new branch in the CDN repo [github.com/adRise/adrise_cdn/](https://github.com/adRise/adrise_cdn/).
+Although it does not matter, traditionally we name the branch "Roku_x_y_z", where "z" is the patch number.

 - Copy two files to the CDN repo: